jojo157/Delightful-Penguins/README.md

 JavaScript files were validated with [JSHint](https://jshint.com/)

-The were several warnings as shown below for missing semi-colons, undefined variables and a warning that it is better to use dot notation instead of format ['x'].
+There were several warnings as shown below for missing semi-colons, undefined variables and a warning that it is better to use dot notation instead of format ['x'].
 I fixed the missing semi-colons, defined the variables and updated the notation to dot notion.
 The code was retested and no warnings are given now.

 ![Warnings for Chat Messages](media/readme/chatMessageJS.png)